-Dr. Richardson’s research is informed by her award-winning work as an instructor and journalist.
-She is considered a pioneer in mobile journalism (MOJO), having launched the first smartphone-only college newsroom in 2010.
-The MOJO Lab, based on the campus of Morgan State University in Baltimore, was the only American college to boast such a program at the time.
+Richardson’s research is informed by her award-winning work as a journalism innovator.
+She is considered a pioneer in mobile journalism (MOJO), having launched the world’s first smartphone-only college newsrooms in 2010, in the U.S., Morocco and South Africa.

-Dr. Richardson serves on the editorial boards of Digital Journalism and the International Journal of Communication.
-She is an affiliated researcher with New York University’s Center for Critical Race and Digital Studies (CR + DS) also.
+Richardson’s research has been published in Convergence, Journal of Communication, Digital Journalism, Journalism Studies and The Black Scholar.
+Richardson serves on the editorial boards of Digital Journalism and the International Journal of Communication.
+She is an affiliated researcher with New York University’s Center for Critical Race and Digital Studies (CR + DS) as well.